Icon of steam rising, representing heat or hot conditions.

 A slight rise in core temperature followed by gradual cooling signals the body that it is time to rest.

-Evening hot water immersion has been shown to:
+Evening hot water immersion can:

 • Promote melatonin regulation